mvolkmann/MyUnixEnv/notes/VueNotes.md

 Evaluation: small win for React

+#### Two-Way Data Binding

+In Vue, the `v-model` directive can be used to bind the value of a form element to a component data value.

+In React, implementing this functionality requires custom event handling methods and use of the `setState` method.

+Evaluation: win for Vue

 ## Unit Testing

 Projects created with Vue CLI 3 do not support tests by default.